 The IVMF is the first interdisciplinary national institute in higher education focused on the social, economic, education and policy issues impacting veterans and their families post-service.
 Through our focus on veteran-facing programming, research and policy, employment and employer support, and community engagement, the institute provides in-depth analysis of the challenges facing the veteran community, captures best practices and serves as a forum to facilitate new partnerships and strong relationships between the individuals and organizations committed to making a difference for veterans and military families.

 This SU organization is a recognized chapter of Student Veterans of America and a recognized student association group on Syracuse University’s campus.

-The newly instituted Veterans Club at Le Moyne will host events and engage in services to the community.
-Contact president Michael Kelleher (email@example.com) or advisor Jennifer Reddy (firstname.lastname@example.org) for more information.
+The Student Veterans Association at Le Moyne hosts events and engages in service to the community.
+Contact advisor Jennifer Reddy (firstname.lastname@example.org) for more information.

 The Success for Veterans program at Le Moyne offers a Veterans’ Services Coordinator to assist with educational benefits, academic and career advising, and community liaison measures; peer mentoring; a Veterans’ House; and a Veterans’ Club.

 The Counseling Center encompasses services addressing mental health, sexual assault and relationship violence, and substance abuse issues.
 We are staffed by experienced clinicians and are here to assist students in addressing concerns related to adjusting to college life.